-· Nearly 70% of bachelor degree graduates find work within 4 months of graduating*.
+- The GCA Grad Stats Survey (2015) reported that nearly 70% of bachelor degree graduates find work within 4 months of graduating

-· The average starting salary for bachelor degree graduates is $54,000*.
+- In the Grattan HILDA Study (2015), it was reported that the average starting salary for bachelor degree graduates is $54,000

-Graduates of a technology uni like UTS gain also a lifetime income advantage**.
+Graduates of a technology uni like UTS gain also a lifetime income advantage (Grattan HILDA Study, 2015).

 Make it Real Summer School

-An intensive two-week summer school for Year 10 students in subject areas such as film-making, robotics, design, health and science investigation.
-Summer School aims to boost enthusiasm for HSC study and beyond, demystify university, build interpersonal skills and raise personal aspirations.
+The Make it Real Summer School is an intensive two-week summer school for Year 10 students in subject areas such as film-making, robotics, design, health and science investigation.
 Summer School is available for all Aboriginal and Torres Strait Islander students across NSW.
+Find out more about Make it Real Summer School.

 The UTS U@Uni Schools Outreach program is a key component of the UTS Widening Participation Strategy which provides a whole-of-university approach to increase the number of students from under-represented communities successfully completing university study.